shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/onboarding.md

 **Tech Deep Dive:**  OPTIONAL.
 Deeper technical dive into isolation features.
 This meeting can be combined with the Tech Briefing.

-**Pre-qualification:** Qualification, from a technical point of view.
-Determine what the implications will be of choosing one offering over another.

-**Offering Selection:** Here, you will select the offering that best suits you, under Tech Sales guidance.

 **Kickoff Meeting:**	AWS and Shotgun Leaders review the setup process with the you.

 **Setup / Test / Validation:**	Iterative installation process where you connect your AWS resources to Shotgun, and activate the isolation features.